pscally1005/pscally1005.github.io/_posts/recipes/fish/2023-11-24-fra-diavolo.markdown

 - red pepper
 Description: Fra Diavolo sauce is a Christmas classic for me, and was always served over spinach and shrimp, two of my favorite foods.
 Here, I mixed the spinach right into the sauce, and you can put it on whatever you want, such as chicken if you're not a seafood fan.
 Instructions:
-- In a medium saucepot, sauteed oil, garlic, and spinach over medium heat for about 5 minutes
+- In a medium saucepot, saute oil, garlic, and spinach over medium heat for about 5 minutes

 - Add in tomatoes and seasonings for the sauce (Italian seasoning, paprika, garlic and onion powder, salt, pepper, and red pepper flakes).
 Mix, reduce heat to medium low, and simmer for 1 hour, uncovered